-- ii.
-An equal percentage of the minimum lot width of the zoning district in which they are located. - c.
-Attached single-family structures must meet all setback requirements of the zoning district in which it is located, except for the coincidental lot line and wall. - d.
+- Attached single-family structures must meet all setback requirements of the zoning district in which it is located, except for the coincidental lot line and wall. - d.
 Each unit must be separately metered for all utilities and the coincidental property wall must be fire-rated and extend from the foundation to the roof decking of the structure.
 Otherwise, an attached single-family structure must meet all standards that would be required for two-family dwellings in the zoning districts in which it is located.